MHKiT-Software/MHKiT-MATLAB/README.md

 ### Legend

-- ✓: GitHub Actions test passed.
+- ✓: GitHub Actions unit test passed.
-- X: GitHub Actions test failed; consider using a tested version if issues arise.
+- X: GitHub Actions unit test failed; consider using a tested version if issues arise.
 - -: MATLAB/Python version not compatible.

 If users face difficulties, using a tested version can help determine whether the problem is in the code or the GitHub Actions environment.
 Feel free to provide any additional details or specifications for further clarity.